Thomas M. Reid

-Thomas M. Reid (born December 23, 1966 in Fort Collins, Colorado) is an author and game designer who grew up in Arlington, Texas.
+Thomas M. Reid (born December 23, 1966, in Fort Collins, Colorado) is an American author and game designer who grew up in Arlington, Texas.
 Reid attended the University of Houston where he minored in Creative Writing.
 Subsequently, he got a job at Wizards of the Coast writing AD&D books.
 During his tenure there, he wrote many AD&D novels.
 After Wizards was bought out by Hasbro, Reid resigned and moved back to Texas along with his wife and three children where he continues his creative writing vocation.

 Early life and education

 Thomas M. Reid was born to Norma and Tony Reid in a snowstorm in the mountains of Fort Collins, Colorado, two days before the Christmas of 1966.
 He spent the first two years of his life living in Colorado and Virginia before the family moved back to Texas, growing up in the Dallas-Fort Worth area.
 Reid graduated high school in 1985, and after a year at the University of Houston, he returned to the DFW area and changed his major to liberal arts.
 While attending college at UT Arlington he spent time playing Dungeons & Dragons again with all his old childhood friends.
 Eventually, he came to Austin, where he met his wife Teresa and got a B.A. in history from the University of Texas in 1989.